 SRC Help Desk Training

-The Unit also facilitiates training by various UP Service Departments to enable SRC members to assist during the Welcoming period in January each year.
+The Unit also facilitiates training by various UP Service Departments to enable SRC members to assist during the Welcoming period each year.
 The purpose of this training is:

 to equip SRC members with the ability to handle student cases in an effective and efficient manner.

 to get SRC members as leaders to better understand finance-, admission- and placement- policies of the University.